Sarasota Personal Injury Lawyer

 Statute of Limitations on Personal Injury Cases

-In Florida, the statute of limitations for negligence is four years from the date you were injured.
+In Florida, the statute of limitations for negligence is two years from the date you were injured.
 In a car accident case, this time period would begin to run from the date of your car accident.
-This means that if you wait more than four years before consulting an attorney about an auto accident, then you likely will not be able to pursue a claim for injuries from the accident.
+This means that if you wait more than two years before consulting an attorney about an auto accident, then you likely will not be able to pursue a claim for injuries from the accident.

 Determining the Value of Your Sarasota Personal Injury Case